 Approach

-- Facilitated a discovery and design workshop to gather requirements
+- Led a discovery and design workshop to gather requirements

 - Integrated Amp Impact prototype with Salesforce-based project management system, managing programs, and country-level results